SNRNS/Postdoc_arrival_checklist/README.md

 ## Visa

+#### Dooucble check and be in close contact with Kathy regarding your visa.

 ### Do I need a visa?

 Incoming non-USA citizens who want to do a postodc in the US, need to get a visa for the specific purpose of their postdoc.